Pyrdacor/freeserf.net/README.md

 ## Implementation details

 The first version will be a Visual Studio 2017 WinForms project with .NET 4.6.1.
-But the plan is to move most of the code to a .NET Standard library and leave only the window/surfave/context creation to the executable.
+But the plan is to move most of the code to a .NET Standard library and leave only the window/surface/context creation to the executable.

-Later the game logic should be usable in different application types like:

-- WPF
-- WinForms
-- Xamarin
-- MonoGame
-- Cocos2D
-- SFML.NET

-In theory everything which provides an OpenGL context.
+In theory later every .NET project which provides an OpenGL context should be able to run the game.
 But we will see in the future how this works out.